Zezombye/blog/articles/overpy.md

 This requires wrapping all macro definitions as well as all parameters with parentheses, and unfortunately I never got around to fixing that.

-What I should’ve done is use AST-based macros: replacing the AST directly rather than the text.
+What I should've done is use AST-based macros: replacing the AST directly rather than the text.
 There was pretty much no use at all for text-based macros anyway.

 ## The features